ess-dmsc-dram/data-reduction-hardware-requirements/notes.md

     = N_event*t_{event,linear} + N_event (log (N_event/N_spec) * t_{event,NlogN} + ...).
   ```
   The term in parenthesis depends on `log (N_event/N_spec)` and *not* `log N_event` (similar for higher order terms).
-  These terms are thus typically small and it is reasonable to absorb them into the linear term
+  These terms are thus typically small and it seems reasonable to absorb them into the linear term
   ```
     ~ N_event*t_event.
   ```